Common questions

 About Crypducate

-Crypducate is a crypto and financial literacy education platform.
-We built an AI tutor called Sato that explains crypto in plain English: starting wherever you are, with no judgment and no jargon.
-We also built Scam Shield, a free tool that checks if a crypto link, DM, or investment offer is a scam.
-Everything is calm, clear, and conflict-of-interest free.
+Crypducate is a crypto education platform.
+Sato, our AI tutor, explains crypto in plain English, starting wherever you are.
+Scam Shield, free for anyone, checks if a link, DM, or offer is a scam.
+Calm, clear, no conflicts of interest.

 You get 10 free conversations with Sato per day with no account needed.
 Scam Shield is always free, forever.
 All written lessons are free to browse.
-For unlimited Sato conversations, persistent learning profile, and on-chain credentials, the Learner plan is $9/month, cancel anytime.
+For unlimited Sato conversations and a persistent learning profile, the Learner plan is $9/month, cancel anytime.

 No, and this is intentional.
 Sato teaches you how crypto works: concepts, mechanics, risks, history.
 It never tells you what to buy, sell, or hold.
 We have no financial stake in what you do with your money, and we never will.
 That independence is the most important thing about us.